This is a Homeschool Schedule Recommendation We Can Agree With

 It’s not traditional homeschooling.
 It’s also not traditional classroom learning.
-This “homeschool” experience is something completely different.
+This “homeschool” experience is something completely different and more like what I have been doing successfully for years.

-The biggest takeaway for parents in these virtual education guidelines?
+The biggest takeaway for parents doing education at home?

 Your kids don’t need to sit at a computer all day to learn and complete their schoolwork.